rancher/docs/content/rancher/v2.x/en/installation/other-installation-methods/air-gap/install-rancher/_index.md

 kubectl create namespace cattle-system kubectl -n cattle-system apply -R -f ./rancher
 ```
 **Step Result:** If you are installing Rancher v2.3.0+, the installation is complete.

+> **Note:** If you don't intend to send telemetry data, opt out [telemetry]({{<baseurl>}}/rancher/v2.x/en/faq/telemetry/) during the initial login.
+Leaving this active in an air-gapped environment can cause issues if the sockets cannot be opened successfully.

 ### E. For Rancher versions prior to v2.3.0, Configure System Charts